RomankoMikhail/libcbimage/README.md

 # libcbimage
 C Basic IMAGE library - very small library, which was created specifically for one purpose - simple work on images
 # Current version
-0.01 alpha
+0.03
 # Current features
 * Load/Save files
-  * Basic BMP support (BITMAPINFOHEADER supported - 40 byte sized DIB)
+  * Basic BMP support (BITMAPINFOHEADER (40 byte) and above) in monochorme, RGB and RGBA formats.
 * Basic manipulation of the image such as:
   * Horizontal/Vertical mirroring
   * Rotatation by 90°